roobert/roobert.github.io/_posts/2014-11-03-Sensu-with-Embedded-Graphite-Graphs.md

 categories: sensu monitoring graphite graphing events
 ---

-Earlier this year I saw a [great talk](http://www.youtube.com/watch?v=Q9BagdHGopg) entitled "Please stop using Nagios (so it can die peacefully)".
+Earlier this year I saw a [great talk](http://www.youtube.com/watch?v=Q9BagdHGopg) entitled "<strong>Please stop using Nagios (so it can die peacefully)</strong>".
 After I'd finished laughing and picked myself up off the floor, I deployed [Sensu](http://sensuapp.com) and immediately loved it.

 Months later and I'm now experimenting with replacing the existing nagios monitoring system we use at [my new job](http://brandwatch.com) with Sensu.